hashtopolis/agent-python/README.md

 optional arguments:
-  -h, --help         show this help message and exit --de-register      client should automatically deregister from server when
-                     quitting
-  --version          show version information --number-only      when using --version show only the number --debug, -d        enforce debugging output
+  -h, --help         show this help message and exit --de-register      client should automatically de-register from server now --version          show version information --number-only      when using --version show only the number --debug, -d        enforce debugging output